dsp2003/clef/README.md

  - Tiy's set

 + [R] Re-added armour sets:
- - Slime set (requires 1 Slime Block per item, recipes learned upon Slime Block pickup)
+ - [2-668 ONLY] Slime set (requires 1 Slime Block per item, recipes learned upon Slime Block pickup)
- - Lagoon set (not yet balanced)
+ - [2-668 ONLY] Lagoon set
  - Diamond set (requires 19 Diamonds and 6 Durasteel Bar, crafted at Metalwork Station)
  - Silver set
  - Golden set
  - Platinum set
  - Matter set (aka Bonus set)
+ - Original Pioneer set

 + [M] Removed protection from randomly generated dungeons.
 Explaination: they weren't designed to use shields in the first place, and lots of players has already experienced problems with being unable to even access their front entrances, "thanks" to randomly generated ground obstacles, which also went under protection of the shield

-+ [M] In order to compensate the protection removal, Tesla Spikes now have 200 points of "health" and much harder to harvest as a result
++ [M] In order to compensate the protection removal, Tesla Spikes now have 20 points of "health" and much harder to harvest as a result

 + [M] Restored battle music (mixdown at lower levels in order to tone down the interference with mission dungeons)